Aevi-UK/enabled-device-api/README.md

 **NOTE**
 You must install the `SimulatorApp` before this API will work.
 Only one of the Agent *or* the SimulatorApp may be installed on a single device at any one time.
+The simulator app returns a null UIN by default, this can be changed manually to match a project specific example inside of the app.